RubixML/ML/README.md

 #### Prepending and Appending

-To prepend a given Dataset onto the beginning of another Dataset:
+To prepend a given dataset onto the beginning of another dataset:
 ```php
 public prepend(Dataset $dataset) : self
 ```

-To append a given Dataset onto the end of another Dataset:
+To append a given dataset onto the end of another dataset:
 ```php
 public append(Dataset $dataset) : self
 ```